klahrich/chiefhustler/content/posts/baba.md

 _Updated version:_

 The cloud.
 50% growth.
 Population just coming online.
-Businesses will go straight to the cloud (no on premise).
+Businesses will go straight to the cloud (no on-premise).
 Invisible in the earnings as of today.
 High margins (AWS ~ 30% operating margin).

 _Previous version:_